FueRobertHer/jumpy_kart/README.md

 - Users can create an account to accrue coins over time
 - Users compete for classic Mario coins to gain a spot on the scoreboard
 - Powerups and obstacles are randomly generated each race to keep users on their feet
-- WebSockets continuously emits game state to update game responsivley in realt time
+- WebSockets continuously emit game state to update game responsiveley in real time

 ---